swaldman/sbt-ethereum/README.md

 ## Troubleshooting

-If you don't see the `eth*` tasks and settings, you may be running an older version of sbt.
+If you don't see the `eth*` tasks and settings, you may be running an older version of `sbt`.

 Consider adding a `build.properties` file under `my-project/project` like this:

-    sbt.version=0.13.13
+    sbt.version=0.13.16

 Even if your sbt-launcher is from an older version, this will cause `sbt` to manage your project from a sufficiently recent sbt.